artur-gurgul-pro/artur-gurgul-pro.github.io/backlog.markdown

 spisac liste rzeczy jakie chce sie nauczyc

+# Sorting

+# Data structures

 # form of the blog
 Things you need to know about the subject

 # How to work with people
 look for books described how to analise what people say

 # psychology - the things you might to know

+# MongoDB and noSQL databases

+# SQL Databases

 # Books that must to read